Marshmachell/MarshServer-Wiki/gameplay/phantoms.md

-# 🌔 Phantoms & Moon Phases
+# 🌔 Phantoms & Moon

 Now the size of phantoms directly depends on the current phase of the moon in the world.
 Information table: